 - a credit at the college bookstore for when he realizes he’s out of highlighters or batteries

-- a stash of snack food and soda/La Croix
+- a stash of snack food and drinks

 What you Definitely Don’t Need

 A professional dorm decorator.
 Seriously.
-Save your money for a fancy espresso machine or stereo system, or, in the case of my oldest son’s first roommate, a deep fryer (yes, really).
+Save your money for an important thing (to them), like a fancy espresso machine or a stereo system, or, in the case of my oldest son’s first roommate, a deep fryer (yes, really).

 How to Get it to School